katel85/pands-project2021-/README.md

 The k-means clustering method is an unsupervised machine learning technique used to identify clusters of data objects in a dataset[20].It is a clustering algorithm that is a simple unsupervised algorithm used to predict groups from an unlabeled dataset.
 In unsupervised machine learning, you don’t need to supervise the model.
 Here the model does its own work to find the patterns in the dataset.
 And then it automatically labels the unlabeled data[21].

 Code was written that imported the Iris dataset from Skitit Learn Library.
 The sepal and petal lengths and widths are in an array called iris.data.
 The species classifications for each of the 150 samples is in another array called iris.target.
 Iris.target is an array of integers used to represent the Iris species.
 0=Setosa, 1=Versicolor, 2=Virginica.
-Below is the target array for the Iris Dataset.
+Below is the target array for the Iris Dataset as seen below.

 ![](Plots/irisdatasettarget.png)